BillyTian/code_3levelHTE/README.md

 2) L2_sim_functions.R = functions about sample size/power formula and data generation under the scenario of level-2 (subcluster-level) randomization;
 3) L3_sim_functions.R = functions about sample size/power formula and data generation under the scenario of level-3 (cluster-level) randomization;
 4) L1_plot_functions.R = functions used for data application under the scenario of level-1 (individual-level) randomization;
-5) L2_plot_functions.R = functions used for data application under the scenario of level-2 (individual-level) randomization;
+5) L2_plot_functions.R = functions used for data application under the scenario of level-2 (subcluster-level) randomization;
-6) L3_plot_functions.R = functions used for data application under the scenario of level-3 (individual-level) randomization;
+6) L3_plot_functions.R = functions used for data application under the scenario of level-3 (cluster-level) randomization;

 II.
 Main Files: These main files are used to reproduce the simulation results and illustrative plots in the main manuscript as well as the web appendix.